Battle of Dien Bien Phu: Casualties

+After the battle, 11,721 French soldiers were captured.
+Among the prisoners, 4,436 already wounded.

+By the end of May 1954, mediation by the Red Cross enabled the evacuation of 858 of the most severely wounded prisoners.
+Only 3,290 were returned four months later, although it is believed that a small fraction of the outstanding missing troops were Vietnamese who had not yet been returned by the French, and did not necessarily die in captivity; adjusting for this, the death rate of French troops in captivity of the Viet Minh is estimated to be approximately 60%.

 The Vietnamese government reported its casualties in the battle as 4,020 dead, 9,118 wounded, and 792 missing.
 The French estimated Viet Minh casualties at 8,000 dead and 15,000 wounded.
+Some Western and East Asian historians have also accepted these figures.
 Max Hastings stated that "In 2018 Hanoi has still not credibly enumerated its Dien Bien Phu losses, surely a reflection of their immensity."
 Mark Moyar's book Triumph Forsaken lists Viet Minh casualties as 22,900 out of an original force of 50,000.